rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 console.log(multiplesOfFour.next().value); // 12
 ```

-In the above example I pass in a parameter to reset the generator to start again.
+In the above example, the first parameter is used to reset the generator to start from the beginning.
 The last `yield` expression which paused the generator will use the parameter value as the result.
-Assigning `yield` to the variable `reset`, the value is `undefined` until a parameter is passed in making `reset` equal `true`.
+Assigning `yield` to the variable `reset`, the value is `undefined` until a parameter is passed in, causing `reset` value to become `true` in this case.

 ### Destructing values from iterator